F0lak/dm_open_ref/ref/notes/projection-matrix.md

-The way to read the vars above is that the first letter says what input component is being transformed (x,y,z, or c for
-\"constant\"), and the second letter is the output component.
+The way to read the vars above is that the first letter says what input component is being transformed (x,y,z, or c for "constant"), and the second letter is the output component.
     x' = xx*x + yx*y + zx*z + cx
     y' = xy*x + yy*y + zy*z + cy
     z' = xz*x + yz*y + zz*z + cz